 As an independent school, Seven Oaks is not zoned and is free to accept students from anywhere.

-Seven Oaks classes currently run from Years 1 to 8, (approximately 5 to 13 years old).
-In May 2020 we will open our pre-school and in 2022 we plan to open years 9 and 10.
+Seven Oaks caters for students from Years 1 to 8, (approximately 5 to 13 years old).
+In July 2020, we will open our pre-school on site and in 2022 we plan to open to Year 9 and 10 students.

 We have a growing number of children registered to start with us in the coming years.
 However, for many reasons not all of them will come to Seven Oaks, so there is still an excellent chance that your child will be able to start with us.